Waist inequality for 3-manifolds with positive scalar curvature: Diameter bounds and the proof of Theorem

 \subsection{Diameter bounds for level sets of the distance function.}

 The proof of Theorem \ref{thmaux} will be done in several steps.
-The starting point is to note that by Theorem \ref{area} and Corollary \ref{diameter2}, all the boundary components of a geometrically prime manifold $N$ have diameter at most $\frac{4\pi}{\sqrt\Lambda_0}$, and area at most $\frac{32\pi}{\sqrt{\Lambda_0}}$.
-The next step then is to prove that each connected component of the equidistant surfaces

-from the large component $\Sigma$ must also all have bounded diameter.
-This follows from an argument in Gromov-Lawson \cite{GrLa83}.
+The starting point is to note that by Theorem \ref{area} and Corollary \ref{diameter2}, all the boundary components of a geometrically prime manifold $N$ have diameter at most $\sqrt{\frac{2}{3}}\frac{4\pi}{\sqrt\Lambda_0}$, and area at most $\frac{32\pi}{\sqrt{\Lambda_0}}$.
+The next step then is to prove that a connected surface $S$ trapped between two equidistant surfaces of comparable radii, $d(x, \Sigma) \in \left[s,s + \rho\right]$ for $x \in S$, has bounded diameter.
+This follows by a modification of an argument in Gromov-Lawson \cite[Corollary 10.11]{GrLa83}.